andreijiroh-dev/dotenvx-action/README.md

 | `LAST_DOTENV_DIR`    | The last directory where `env.keys` are loaded into the workflow (or in this case, the secrets)     | Based off `process.cwd()` |
 | `DOTENV_DECRYPTION_FAILURE` | Whether there are failed secret decryptions or not | false |
 | `DOTENV_DECRYPTION_FAIL_COUNT` | Number of secrets failed to decrypt | Defaults to 0 if everything is decrypted, otherwise a number of decryption failures |

+## Sub-actions within this action

+* [**Remote loader**](./remote-loader/README.md) - loads dotenvx-encrypted secrets from a remote URL and decrypts them using a provided private key by combining both steps into one composite action.

 ## License